5 best website performance tools

 Your website speed is linked to an increase in sales, traffic and a rise in your rank on search engines.
 However, to boost your website’s speed, it is important to first find out the problem areas that are slowing it down.

 Here are 5 tools to enhance your website’s performance by finding the areas for improvement.
 These tools are a great asset for beginners and experienced professionals to help figure out the slow parts of the website.
-To optimise your performance you can utilise a blend of these tools.
+To optimize your performance you can utilise a blend of these tools.

 Below we introduce 5 incredible tools that you can boost your website with on a daily basis, along with their advantages and disadvantages.